fredericaltorres/JSonQueryRunTime/README.md

 - `Not(expression)` returns the inversed boolean value
 - `len(name)` returns the length of the property name which is a string
-- `SUM(number-array)` returns the sum of the values in the array
+- `Sum(number-array)` returns the sum of the values in the array
-- `AVG(number-array)` returns the average values based on the values in the array
+- `Avg(number-array)` returns the average values based on the values in the array

 ### The Path() function